Keyboard shortcuts

 ProfileFeaturesargv/metricsRecovery

-Class-A safety-criticalsecure-udp,compile-time-confignone (build-time fixed)absentexec only (or unsafe-shell-recovery + signed acknowledgement)
+Class-A safety-criticalsecure-udp,compile-time-confignone (build-time fixed)absentexec only

 The two profiles are mutually exclusive: prometheus-exporter cannot combine with compile-time-config (a compile_error! in crates/varta-watch/src/lib.rs rejects the combination at build time).
 This is the structural guarantee Class-A builds rest on — the Class-A binary cannot ship with an HTTP server linked in.